BSD Router Project - Customised for HUBS

 We are only running OSPF at the moment, and want to exchange routes not only natively in the OSPF area but want to inject some static routes.
 Here we inject a default route, but at other places in the network we must inject more specific routes on behalf of routers that cannot run a routing protocol.
 This is done via a couple of filters.

-governs what routes get
+filter export_OSPF governs what routes get

 advertised by OSPF by this router.
 It first filters out any